alhusseingamal/RTL-Projects/README.md

 # Verilog RTL Design Repository

 This repository comprises a set of RTL (Register-Transfer Level) designs and sub-tasks implemented in Verilog.
-The designs are systematically ranked from the simplest to the most complex, covering various topics and concepts in Verilog for RTL design.
+The designs cover various topics and concepts in Verilog for RTL design.

 ## Purpose
 The repository serves as a practical resource for Verilog practice or as a refresher for fundamental concepts.
 Exploring these designs provides valuable insights into the application of Verilog in RTL design, offering knowledge applicable to a wide range of projects and extensive designs.

 ## Specifications and Testing
-Each design includes comprehensive specifications, and a dedicated testbench is provided for functional testing of the implemented module.
-The QuestaSim simulation environment was utilized for simulating device operations, while VIVADO was used for evaluating both RTL and Synthesis designs.
+Each complex design includes comprehensive specifications.
+Testbenches are provided for functional testing of complex modules.
+Both QuestaSim and VIVADO environments were used for RTL coding and synthesis.

 ## Topics and Concepts Covered
 - Continuous assignment